Facelift in Harley Street

 Facelift surgery in men requires a slightly different surgical approach compared with women because of differences in facial anatomy, hair patterns, and aesthetic goals.
 Male patients typically have thicker skin, stronger facial musculature, and beard-bearing areas that must be carefully considered when planning incisions to avoid visible scars or displacement of hair-bearing skin.
 The aim of a male facelift is usually to restore a stronger, well-defined jawline and neck contour, while maintaining a natural, masculine appearance rather than creating an over-tight or feminised result.
 Particular attention is paid to incision placement around the sideburn and ear to preserve a natural hairline and allow normal shaving patterns after surgery.
 When performed with these considerations in mind, facelift surgery can provide men with subtle and long-lasting facial rejuvenation while preserving their characteristic facial features.

-A facelift is a good procedure for anyone who wants to tighten and rejuvenate sagging skin on the mid and lower part of their face.
+A facelift is an excellent procedure for anyone who wants to tighten and rejuvenate sagging skin on the mid and lower part of their face.

 During your consultation, Dr. Gino Vissers will assess your skin elasticity and facial anatomy, and determine whether you are a good candidate for a facelift.

-A facelift can treat any of the following issues:
+A facelift can improve any of the following concerns:

 What happens during a facelift?